hazelcast/hazelcast-reference-manual/src/CPlusClient.md

 };
 ```

 Now, you can use the classes `Foo` and `Bar` in distributed structures.
-For example, use as Key or Value of `IMap` or as an Item in `IQueue`.
+For example, you can use as Key or Value of `IMap` or as an Item in `IQueue`.